 I have the most hugest waist down compared to any being on the planet (not in my head, it is a fact ) I took a photo of my profile and blacked it out, my hips are wider then my sholders and my sholders are not narrow necessarily.
 I’m really short (5 flat) and the pearness is just even more exaggerated by that.
 You can hide the hips by turning them side on in photos-which i tend to do, but i have the widest hips on earth!
 My legs and hips are the things i loathe!
 I wish to show them off and wear minis but I can’t pull them off, if i were a bit thinner i could see it working though.
 I’m trying to find someone as pear shaped as i am for inspiration because nothing fits or looks decent on me so i hope we can find out inspirational peeps!!! :) Goodluck!

 I reckon I might be able to win a pear competition too!
 My waist and hip proportions are RIDICULOUSLY different: 31-26-38!
 Thanks for the dna mum!
 I am yet to find anyone the same for a touch of solidarity :) I have awful trouble with high waisted skirts (which I LOVE) because if they fit me round the bum they inevitably gape at my waist.
-This is an ongoing battle for me :(posted about 6 years ago
+This is an ongoing battle for me :(posted over 6 years ago

 I’m a pear as well.
 Alternatively my mom calls it “flower vase”, haha.
 You should embrace the shape!
 It’s so spectacularly feminine.
 I remember seeing many old movie stars in black and white movies having that shape and they were damn sexy.
 What I try to do is to emphasis how small the waist is.
 You don’t have to wear feminine clothes to do that and it’s quite flattering.
 Something small on top that hugs your waist with wide legged pants underneath (like dress pants) can be quite nice in my own opinion.
-Play with the silhouettes.posted about 6 years ago
+Play with the silhouettes.posted over 6 years ago

-i think for anyone, but especially those of us with the hourglass shape, it’s good to remember that tailoring clothes can be a good investment – it can save hours of frustrated shopping, and, in the end, money. especially if all it takes is to nip the waist of a skirt to make something work.posted about 6 years ago
+i think for anyone, but especially those of us with the hourglass shape, it’s good to remember that tailoring clothes can be a good investment – it can save hours of frustrated shopping, and, in the end, money. especially if all it takes is to nip the waist of a skirt to make something work.posted over 6 years ago

 I’ve found exercise can at least make the fat around your hips shrink.
 I do a lot of kicking exercises and it really got rid of the pear and made me more of an hourglass.
 Obviously the hip bones will stay the same, so it might not go down too much.
 Really pears have it awesome too though, sometimes I miss it.
 It is very feminine and sexy if you can dress it right.
 Go for loose tops and tight jeans.
-Skip belts, even if they are high-waisted, they’ll just chop up your figure.posted about 6 years ago
+Skip belts, even if they are high-waisted, they’ll just chop up your figure.posted over 6 years ago

 i found this site at instyle. com and mmmm i think it really works becuae u put ur measures and it tells u what bodytype u are.. coz sumtimes u just imagine ur one thing and u result on another.. i thought i was inverted triangle but im actually an hourglass… ha! funny huh!?